RK0429/kuPyLTSpice/README.md

   * Deprecating SpiceEditor.write_netlist in favour of save_netlist()

 * Version 5.0
-  * Making this library dependent on spicelib while trying to maintain backward compatibility as much as possible.
+  * Making this library dependent on kupicelib while trying to maintain backward compatibility as much as possible.
-  PyLTspice will be kept alive and its update will be linked to the spicelib.
+  PyLTspice will be kept alive and its update will be linked to the kupicelib.
 The main difference is that using PyLTspice will avert the need of having to select a simulator in all run commands.

 * Version 4.1.2